Palouse Falls: Economic proposals

 In 1984, the Franklin County Public Utility District proposed a 30 m dam be constructed upstream of the falls, allowing for a significant hydraulic head for hydroelectric power generation.
 This would have provided over one-third of the county's power and would have reduced ratepayer charges substantially.
 However, the majority of the ratepayers declined to approve the investment, preserving this geologically significant feature.

 Palouse Falls State Park

 The falls are included in Washington's Palouse Falls State Park, which provides access to the falls and has displays explaining the region's unique geology, as well as its historical ties (the Palouse Indians and the Mullan Road both took advantage of the easy access to the plateau in the vicinity of the falls).
 The park provides a viewpoint facing Palouse Falls that is a short walk from the parking area, campground, and picnic area.
 A larger trail system is being developed by the parks department.
 The state park was created in 1951 following the contribution of several parcels of land by multiple donors.
-The park has a short, ADA-accessible trail with falls overlook and facilities for picnicking and tent camping.
+The park has a short, ADA-accessible trail with falls overlook and facilities for picnicking.